If you are a Revolutionary War buff who also likes games, you’ll love these Revolutionary War strategy games.

 Birth of America

-Released in 2006, this turn-based strategy video game by Ageod covers two of the most important wars in colonial America: the French and Indian war and the American Revolution.
+Released in 2006, Birth of America is a turn-based strategy video game by Ageod that covers two of the most important wars in colonial America: the French and Indian war and the American Revolution.

 The game covers all of North America, from Florida to Quebec and from New England to Mississippi in over 700 accurately drawn provinces.

 Players control the majority of the military action such as building forts, engaging in sieges and blockades, raiding enemy settlements and participating in battles on both land and sea.

 Players are also involved in the political action as well since political power plays can affect the outcomes of various events of the war.

 The game features 10 different scenarios covering both the French and Indian War and the American Revolution.
 Scenarios range in length from a few months to almost nine years.